September 15, 2021

 Keep in mind that each patient is unique and your results may vary.

-Dr. Roth often combines a full facelift with a neck lift.
-The combined approach produces a continuous result so that the face and neck look equally rejuvenated.
+A facelift is a facial plastic surgery procedure that provides comprehensive and long-lasting rejuvenation of the lower 2/3 of the face.
+Dr. Roth often combines a full facelift with neck lift surgery to produce a continuous result so that the face and neck look equally rejuvenated.

-Also called rhytidectomy, facelift surgery is a good match for:
+Also called rhytidectomy, facelift surgery is a good match for Nevada women and men who are bothered by:

 Meet Dr. Roth